 Mulch not only gives a vintage cottage garden look but also helps reduce weed growth and hold soil moisture.

-No staking Plants
+No Staking Plants

-You should avoid having plants which need staking.
+You should avoid having plants that need staking.
 If you must have to plant which needs staking, then try to plant it either in a group of most two plants.
 You can also plant staking plants at the front where it will be easier for the plant to get staked.

 Just because you are building a cottage garden does not mean that you can cram as many plants as you want in a small space.

-Plan out Edibles
+Plan Out Edibles

-It can not be denied that at some point your beautiful cottage garden will come under the attack of some type of plant diseases and pest.
+It can not be denied that at some point your beautiful cottage garden will come under the attack of some type of plant disease and pest.
 Although you cannot wholly end it, you can take actions to limit the damage.

 Pruning the large, overhanging branches from mature trees, shrubs, and bushes will make your cottage garden look good.
-Plus, it will allow the sunlight to pass through for the benefits of smaller plants and improves air circulation.
+Plus, it will allow the sunlight to pass through for the benefits of smaller plants and improve air circulation.